 My passion for reading has included historical sagas by James Michener and James Clavell, and war and espionage novels by John LeCarre, W.E.B.
 Griffin, and Ian Fleming, as well as assorted biographies and autobiographies of individuals who have shaped our world.

-This led to the historical novel The Emperor and the Spy, followed by illustrated biographies on Prince Tokugawa Iesato, a leading Japanese international statesman and humanitarian who allied with Colonel Mashbir in the cause of peace.
+The Emperor and the Spy was followed by a sequel, an illustrated biographies on Prince Tokugawa Iesato, a leading Japanese international statesman and humanitarian who allied with Colonel Mashbir in the cause of peace.
 The Tokugawa biography comes in two versions: The Art of Diplomacy (Print and Kindle EBook) and with the expanded version titled: The Art of Peace (a digital EBook).
-The above books reveal a new unknown perspective on US / Japan relations during the first half of the twentieth century, history that continues to strongly influence international relations today.
-These books highlight outstanding individuals who supported peace, democracy, and fought racism,
+These books highlight outstanding individuals who supported peace, democracy, and fought racism.
+These books reveal a significant new perspective on US / Japan relations during the first half of the twentieth century, history that continues to strongly influence international relations today.

 I hope you enjoy!